linda-seiter/CMSC115_2258/unit2_project/README.md

    the decimal point.
 Make sure you avoid integer division!
 4. Print the pounds, price per pound, and total cost as shown in the sample runs below.
-5. Run `SeafoodMarketTest` to confirm your solution passes the Junit tests.
+5. Run `SeafoodMarketTest` to confirm your solution passes the JUnit tests.

 <table>
 <tr>